varunoberoi/deepstream.io-website-old/pages/blog/realtime-microservices/index.md

 <h3 class="section">But how does this scale?</h3>

-Very well, thank you.
+Very well indeed.
 Deepstream is built to scale horizontally via a message bus and performs well as a messaging and data backbone for realtime applications.

 Since state is synced between all connected servers it doesn't matter which endpoint your microservices connect to.
 On top of that, deepstream has a number of built-in features that help help scale backends more easily, e.g. via load balancing remote procedure calls between multiple redundant providers.